fpcorso/data-blog/content/2023-01-01-seaborn-scatterplot.md

 Status: draft
 ---

 Scatterplots are a great way to visualize the relationship between two ranges for many data points.

-CREATING BASIC SCATTERPLOT
+This is useful if you are looking for trends or outliers in your data set.

+In Python, we can use the Seaborn library to easily generate scatterplots.

+## Creating Our First Scatterplot

 First, let's set up our imports and load in our data.